yuwei-wu/yuwei-wu/README.md

 I SWITCH to EE because I am interested in looking deeper into the field of autonomous systems, not only the high-level planning or management of the whole system.
 *My brother also majors in autonomous control at ZJU and now an algorithm engineer about NLP lol.

-- The profile picture is my hand-drawn. 🌸 I enjoy painting during my rest time. (inspired by comedies and cartoons).
+- The profile picture is my hand-drawn. 🌸 Inspired by comedies and cartoons, I enjoy painting in leisure time.
 #### 🍂 Lifelong Goal ...

 - Robotic scientist!
 I wish I can do research and make contributions to this field throughout my whole life.